psenough/NPlusPlusAssistant/README.md

 * other assistance: eddy

-## Compile Requirements
+## Dev / Compile

-Latest version only tested on Windows 11 using Visual Studio Community 2022 with C# .Net stuff installed.
+Latest version is only tested on Windows 11 using Visual Studio Community 2022 with C# .Net stuff installed.

+Last time i checked it also compiled fine on Windows 10 using Visual Studio Community 2019 with C# .Net stuff installed.

+PR welcome!